HOLDING HANDS TOGETHER

 At the weekly meetings, a talking piece goes around which gives people time to share their personal experience without being interrupted and to indicate to the others in the circle that there should be a respectful silence so that the sharing person feels heard and their presence is acknowledged.
 What is said in a circle stays in the circle, confidentiality is stressed.

-Another part of CKT and important for a person’s recovery is behavioural activation.
-This consists of teaching clients to crochet items such as bags, baskets, mats or purses made from recycled plastic materials, the latter being an income-generating skill for participants.
+Behavioural activation is extremely important for a persons recovery from any common mental health condition.
+During CKT clients learn to crochet items from recycle plastic, such as bags, baskets, or purses.
+They are then encourage to sell the items created from their newly found skill as a form of income-generation.
 Besides being a form of income it is also found that keeping busy, having purpose and feeling productive helps clients minds become more peaceful, they say when they crochet they 'don't think too much'.
 This is ideal for what we are working on, which is 'kufungisisa'- thinking too much.